 Really, we’re all waiting aren’t we?
 We all have prayers that have been uttered.
 We all wait for answers.
 We wait for healing.
 Or direction.
 Or strength.
 Or sustenance.

-Are we waiting for mercy to show up, trust to be grown, or grace to melt over us, soothing away the hurts?
+Are we waiting for mercy to show up, trust to be grown, or grace to melt over us, soothing away all those hurts?

 Yes, we all have those.
 We do.
-We’re all waiting.
+And we’re all waiting for something.